VAlgoLang/valgolang.github.io/_sources/customisation.rst.txt

 The style properties for ``"stack1"`` are applied to *all* variables in the program named ``stack1``, whether in global or local scope.
 This logic can be extended to all variables throughout the program.

 Meanwhile, the style properties for ``"Stack"`` are applied to *all* variables in the program that are of the type ``Stack``, and this again applies throughout all scopes.
 This works similarly for other data structures.
-(For a full list of the data structures available in ManimDSL, see :ref:`here <data_structures>`).
+(For a full list of the data structures available in VAlgoLang, see :ref:`here <data_structures>`).

 Hide Code